timnolanjr/arabic-maps-project/README.md

 ### Text Detection and Optical Character Recognition

 The current challenge is to extract the toponyms from each map, an exploration in Optical Character Recognition (OCR).
-Some things thathat ake this process non-trivial are:
+Some things that make this process non-trivial are:

 - The vast majority of OCR literature and text detection methods focus on English and Left-to-Right reading systems.
 - No models are tuned to our use-case - most train on natural scenes (images, not maps) or more strucuted documents (e.g., books).